Siragugal: Production

-Kalanithi Maran had requested Radikaa to consider making a short film to be aired on Sun TV, and the film subsequently materialised with Manobala signed as director.
-After he left the project midway, Raadhika became the director.
-Actor Vikram agreed to appear in the film, after his other film during the period, Sethu (1999), was unable to find a distributor.
+Kalanithi Maran had requested Radhika to consider making a short film to be aired on Sun TV, and the feature film Siragugal subsequently materialised with Manobala signed as director.
+After he left the project midway, Radhika became the director.
+Vikram agreed to appear in the film, after his other film during the period, Sethu (1999), was unable to find a distributor.
 Joshna Fernando, a cousin of Radhika's, was added to the cast to portray Vikram's daughter.
 The film was shot in fifteen days in London.